yakshaveinc/travis/README.md

 ## Use stages instead of build matrix for parallel runs

-Travis has a gotcha that stage name is merged with the entry of the first job.
+When using stages, it is possible to see Travis running extra empty job as a first job in a stage.
+At first they might seem like default jobs that are build by Traves.
+But it could also be mistake in specifying stage name as a separate entry.
 The following snippet actually defines two jobs.
 ```
 jobs:
   include:
     - stage: test
-    - script: deploy
+    - script: echo "Hello"
 ```
+Travis syntax requires that the stage name is merged with the entry of the first job.
 Corrected syntax.
 ```
 jobs:
   include: